Career Advising Mentor

 Co-translator of Death Searches for You a Second Time by Carmelia Leonte [chapbook], (Red Dragonfly Press, 2003).

 - Scholarly Articles

-“Palimpsestic Intertextualities in ‘A Lost Memory of Delhi’ and ‘The Last Saffron’” in Mad Heart, Be Brave: On the Poetry of Agha Shahid Ali (University of Michigan Press, forthcoming 2017)
+“Palimpsestic Intertextualities in ‘A Lost Memory of Delhi’ and ‘The Last Saffron’” in Mad Heart, Be Brave: On the Poetry of Agha Shahid Ali.
+University of Michigan Press, 2017.

 “Dressing like a Gypsy: zuihitsu on the disturbing triumph of the imagination,” Vestoj: The Journal of Sartorial Matters (London: University of the Arts/ London College of Fashion, 2016)

-“Code-switching, Multilanguaging, and Language Alterity” in A Sense of Regard: Essays on Poetry and Race (University of Georgia Press, 2015)
+“Code-switching, Multilanguaging, and Language Alterity” in A Sense of Regard: Essays on Poetry and Race.
+Ed.
+Laura Laura McCullough.
+University of Georgia Press, 2015.

-“Immigrant Dissonance” (essay) in Poems & Their Making: A Conversation (Etruscan Press, 2015)
+“Immigrant Dissonance” (essay) in Poems & Their Making: A Conversation.
+Moderated by Philip Brady.
+Etruscan Press, 2015.